Flemish Movement: World War I

 The liberal politician Louis Franck, the Roman Catholic Frans Van Cauwelaert and the socialist Camille Huysmans (together they were called the three crowing cocks) worked together for the introduction of Dutch at Ghent University.
 In 1911 the proposal by Lodewijk De Raet to this end was accepted, though it would not be implemented until 1930.
 With the coming of the 20th century the Flemish Movement became more radical and during World War I some activists welcomed the occupiers as "liberating Germanic brothers".
 The young Marnix Gijsen and the poet Paul van Ostaijen were involved in this activist movement during the war.
 The Germans did indeed help out their "Germanic brothers" by setting Dutch as the sole administrative language and by creating the Dutch language Von Bissing University in Ghent.
 Such steps were dictated by the German tactics of taking advantage of the Flemish-Walloon animosity in order to further Germany's own aims and to boost the occupying power's position known as the Flamenpolitik.
 With German support, Flemish activists formed a regional government, known as the Raad van Vlaanderen (RVV) which declared Flemish autonomy in December 1917.
 During World War I several Flemish soldiers were punished for their active or passive involvement in the Flemish Movement.
-Ten of these soldiers were sent to a penal military unit in 1918 called the Woodchopping platoon of the Orne in Orne, Normandy.
-They were forced to work as woodchoppers in hard living conditions for the remaining of WOI and even a few months after the war finished.
+Ten of these soldiers were sent to a penal military unit in 1918 called the Special Forestry Platoon in Orne, Normandy, France.
+They were forced to work as woodchoppers in hard living conditions until several months after the war ended.
 Most of the Flemish population disapproved of those who collaborated with the German occupiers.
 The language reforms implemented by the Germans during occupation did not remain in place after the defeat of Germany.
 The collaboration and subsequent prosecution of certain leaders of the Flemish Movement did not produce a climate congenial to compromise.